Hugius/FabiEngine3D/doc/GRAPHICS.md

 - Bloom is an effect that adds realism to the rendering of very bright objects.
 - Emission maps can be used to render this type of effect.
+- Bloomed fragments are not affected by shadows or lighting.

 ## 3. Miscellaneous